morphed

 Adobe Firefly is trained exclusively on licensed content (Adobe Stock, public domain, openly licensed material), which means every image you generate is cleared for commercial use without copyright risk.
 For agencies and brands operating under legal review, this is a requirement, not a feature.

 The integration with Photoshop, Illustrator, and Creative Cloud makes Firefly a natural extension of existing design workflows.
-You can Generative Fill directly in Photoshop, generate variations in Illustrator, and use Express for quick social media content.
-Firefly Image 4 also shows improved text rendering over v3 and supports Generative Expand for extending image boundaries.
+Generative Fill in Photoshop, variations in Illustrator, and Express for quick social media content all work seamlessly.

 Pricing: